Critical Archive of the Visual and Related Arts

 Ryerson Tomb.
 1889

 If not the greatest then certainly the most extreme thing Louis ever did.
 You'll hear it called "Egyptian Revival" but there's none of that movement's corny Victorian historicism at play (even if it does blend two key Egyptian forms, the mastaba and the pyramid).
 There's not even any of Sullivan's characteristic ornamentation.
 Instead it's bare — barren — and slow to make its moves.
 Its essence is in that push and pull between the slow inward slope of its sides and the outward jut of the area around its entryway (this form is mirrored on the backside).
 Any gesture out into space — even slight, timid ones like that front step or the mantel before those three slots — is negated by some bolder countermove back into the structure's center.
 Not just because they're neighbors, Ryerson for this reason is like the nega-Getty: if the later tomb is about how liveliness is a matter of differentiating a formless world, this one meditates on returns back to Nothing.
 There's more immediate deathliness in Ryerson.
-(2025)
+(TFS, 2025)

 Cedar Rapids, IA: 101 3rd Avenue SW